 What Does the P2098 Code Mean?

 Diagnostic trouble code (DTC) stands for “P2098 Post Catalyst Fuel Trim System Too Lean (Bank 2). ” It means the exhaust stream on the bank 2 side contains higher oxygen levels exiting the converter than it should.
+This code points to a too-lean reading from the downstream sensor.

 What are the Possible Causes of the P2098 Code?